 - The network shall be able to enforce the area restriction for accessing a local MBS service.

+- The 5GC and NG-RAN shall enforce the service area restriction of a local MBS service .

-- If different location-dependent content is provided for an MBS session, the network shall be able to support multiple ingress points for an MBS session.
+- If different location-dependent content is provided for an MBS session, the network shall be able to support multiple MB-UPFs as ingress points for an MBS session.

+NOTE 1: It will be determined in the normative phase whether the network also supports multiple MB-SMFs.

-NOTE: The solution for different location-dependent content can also be applied in a scenario where the same content is provided in distributed islands of the network to enable distinct local distribution trees with local ingress points.
+NOTE 1: The solution for different location-dependent content can also be applied in a scenario where the same content is provided in distributed islands of the network to enable distinct local distribution trees with local ingress points.

+- To support different location-dependent content, an additional identifier (e.g. area session identifier, FlowID) shall be assigned for each location area and used in combination with the multicast session ID (e.g. TMGI) in network internal signalling to identify a location dependent part of the multicast session.

+NOTE 3: It will be determined in the normative phase where to storeinformation about a location dependent multicast sessions

+- Information about the location dependent multicast service may be provided by an AF, or may be configured.

 Editor's note: The conclusion of KI#6 should align with the conclusion of KI#1.

-Editor's note: Alignment based on progress/decision in RAN WGs will be performed as part of the normative phase.
+NOTE 2: Alignment based on progress/decision in RAN WGs will be performed as part of the normative phase.